bhamail/CodeSigningSSLTest/README.md

    mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-simple
    ```
    </details>
 3. You will find your choice of JDK "matters(tm)".
-Old JDK 8 and newer JDK 17 had no joy.
+JDK 8 and JDK 17 had no joy.
    I had more success with JDK 11.
 I used [sdkman](https://sdkman.io) to run with JDK 11 like so:

    ```shell